-- Real estate finance: Postbank Group offers real estate finance with an emphasis on private residential property under two brands: "DSL Baufinanzierung" and "Postbank Baufinanzierung."
-The dual brand strategy enables Postbank Group to vary its real estate finance pricing structure depending on customer group and product complexity. - Loans to retail customers: With respect to retail customer loans, Postbank Group also offers a largely standardized installment loan under its "DSL" and "Postbank" brands through all its distribution channels.
+- Real estate finance: Postbank Group offers real estate finance with an emphasis on private residential property under two brands: "DSL" and "Postbank Baufinanzierung".
+The dual brand strategy enables Postbank Group to vary its real estate finance pricing structure depending on customer group and product complexity. - Loans to retail customers: With respect to retail customer loans, Postbank Group also offers a largely standardized installment loan through all its distribution channels.
 These installment loans generally have terms of between 12 and 84 months.
-The average sum lent per customer is below \notin 15,000 with the maximum amount of any loan generally not exceeding \notin 50,000.
+The average sum lent per customer is below € 10,000 with the maximum amount of any loan generally not exceeding € 25,000.
 These loans are largely unsecured.